In Myanmar, the army controls its soldiers' lives, minds and finances | DW | 18.05.2021

 In Myanmar, a state with 135 different ethnic groups, where roughly 90% of the population adheres to Buddhism, politics and religion are closely interwoven.
 Generals have long built pagodas, erected Buddha statues, and paid homage to influential monks to legitimize their claim to power as a unifying force.
 Anti-Muslim sentiments are widespread, which the Tatmadaw is adept at exploiting for political capital.

 And this anti-Muslim, Buddhism-first propaganda is instilled into soldiers of all ranks.
-Soldiers, one defector says, are being "brainwashed" into buying the army's worldview.
-While one defector said he did not believe the propaganda, he did not speak out against it, for fear of being punished.
-Another said he had been verbally abused when he dared to question the narrative that Rohingya — a Muslim minority long denied full citizenship rights — were "terrorists" bent on destroying the country and that they had no place in Myanmar.
+Soldiers, one source says, are being "brainwashed" into buying the army's worldview.
+Another defector said while he did not believe the propaganda, he did not speak out against it, for fear of being punished.
+The third said he had been verbally abused when he dared to question the narrative that Rohingya — a Muslim minority long denied full citizenship rights — were "terrorists" bent on destroying the country and that they had no place in Myanmar.

 His views, he said, only changed following the coup when he witnessed the army's crackdown on peaceful protesters — unarmed men, women and children that the army labels "terrorists."